Kinky Business

 Kinky Business is an American pornographic movie takeoff of the mainstream film Risky Business.
 It stars Tom Byron in the Tom Cruise role, and Tanya Lawson in the Rebecca De Mornay part.
 Others stars include Ginger Lynn, Misty Mallory, Laurie Smith, Lois Ayres, Jerry Butler, Raven, Crystal Breeze, Cynthia Brooks and Gina Carrera.
 Ron Jeremy and (uncredited) Kristara Barrington are featured in non-sex roles.
 Traci Lords had one scene in the film.
-Controversy would come after the news that Traci Lords was underage at the time of production, the film was later re-released with her sex scene removed.
-Even so, the original, uncut version is still very widely available.
+After it was revealed that Traci Lords was underage at the time of production, the film was re-released without her sex scene.
 A scene with Lynn and Byron won the 1985 AVN Award for Best Couples Sex Scene.

 Plot

 Tom Byron plays virgin teenager Matt Russell who daydreams a lot.
 He has a crush on Gloria, (Ginger Lynn), the girl next door who likes teasing him by swimming naked.
 He falls asleep with headphones on and dreams of going over to Gloria's one day, she points at his erection then tells her mom.
 Gloria's mom (Laurie Smith) is not angry, instead she seduces him in her bedroom.
 Matt wakes to his parents who are going on a trip.
 His dad warns him to avoid his older brother Vince (Jerry Butler), who's been barred from the house.
 Matt dreams that Vince convinces him to secretly watch a girl.
 The girl finds out but Matt wakes up to the sound of the doorbell.

 Vince sends over a call girl named Angel (Tanya Lawson), who instructs the inexperienced Matt how to pleasure women.
 The two have feelings for each other, and the next day, they devise a plan to open a brothel, so he could repay for her services.

 Vince sees a naked woman (Lois Ayres) dancing seductively next door but she rejects him when he goes over.
 Vince sees her again but ignores her the second time.
 When Matt invites him over and he sees two hookers, (Renee Tiffany and Crystal Breeze) doing a lesbian show for Albert (Ron Jeremy).
 Albert leaves with one (Breeze), Vince hooks up the other one (Tiffany).